Zubair-12/Pottermore/README.md

 ## 🖼️ Sample Graphics
 <img width="480" alt="loginn" src="https://user-images.githubusercontent.com/82287313/117483589-e380e400-af33-11eb-84bf-d1aadbcf7286.PNG"> <img width="485" alt="sign in" src="https://user-images.githubusercontent.com/82287313/117483592-e4197a80-af33-11eb-801b-2f2f3e91532c.PNG">

-## 🔨How we built it

-We designed a prototype on Figma to help visualize each tab.
-We then had to research about Harry Potter and some trivia questions to add and make answer keys.
-We then started coding on Github.

 ## 🧠Challenges we ran into

 * Brainstorming magic-themed projects